-Pender Pet Retreat is the only CDC-approved Animal Care Facility (ACF) for the Washington-Dulles (IAD) Port of Entry (POE) for dogs entering the United States from high-risk Rabies countries or those who have been in any high-risk country during the previous 6 months.
-It is one of 6 POE’s in the US where such dogs can enter.
-Others include ATL, JFK, LAX, MIA, and PHL.
+Pender Pet Retreat is the only CDC-registered Animal Care Facility (ACF) for the Washington-Dulles (IAD) Port of Entry (POE) for dogs entering the United States from high-risk Rabies countries or those who have been in any high-risk countries during the previous 6 months.

-Dogs entering the US from a high-risk Rabies country who do NOT need to enter through one of the 6 ACF’s must meet the following requirements:
+Dogs entering the US from a high-risk Rabies country who do NOT need to enter through an ACF must meet the following requirements:

 Requirements for a reservation for a dog who has a valid Rabies Titer: